JNRowe/vim-configs/background.rst

 An example of how ridiculous closed source editors are can be found by looking at the patches that are applied in the binaries installed on my work machine.
-It is buggy enough that the current package maintainer is willing to support a stack of no less than 15 very dirty patches, even of which have been painstakingly fixed without access to the source.
+It is buggy enough that the current package maintainer is willing to support a stack of no less than 15 very dirty patches, each of which have been painstakingly fixed without access to the source.
 Interestingly they require vim_‘s :command:`xxd` to apply [2]_, almost as if to prove a point.